 Line 31900 – Interest paid on your student loans

-You may be eligible to claim an amount for the interest paid on your student loan in 2023 or the preceding 5 years for post-secondary education if you received it under:
+You may be eligible to claim an amount for the interest paid on your student loan in 2024 or the preceding 5 years for post-secondary education if you received it under:

 Notes

-You cannot claim interest paid on any other kind of loan or student loan that has been combined with another kind of loan.
+You cannot claim interest paid on any other kind of loan or student loan that was combined with another kind of loan.
 If you renegotiated your student loan with a bank or financial institution, or included it in an arrangement to consolidate your loans, the interest on the new loan does not qualify for this tax credit.

-You also cannot claim interest that you paid because of a judgment obtained after you failed to repay a student loan.
+You cannot claim interest that you paid because of a judgment obtained after you failed to repay a student loan.

 Completing your tax return